top of page

 How do we help humans become more conscious, more compassionate, and more free?

+I am — and always will be — in total reverence of the human brain.
 The capacity we have to hold empathy, complexity, curiosity, memory, emotional literacy, imagination, and love all at once is nothing short of miraculous.
-Watching a nervous system soften… seeing someone reclaim agency… witnessing that “aha” where a limiting identity finally collapses — that’s sacred work to me.
+Watching a nervous system soften, seeing someone reclaim agency, and witnessing that “aha” moment when a limiting identity finally collapses — that’s sacred work to me.

 And also?